Branding Project Overview

 - GV as an icon

-The Ginkgo leaf is often an herb used in helping with memory loss and is also the oldest species of tree that exists in the world.
-So it felt right to go in that direction with it as the icon for the foundation.
+Ginkgo leaf is used extensively in helping with memory loss, and the species of tree itself is the oldest in the world.
+It immediately felt right to incorporate in the foundation’s logo.

 Round 2

-Since Christian’s foundation is built around the community of people that attend his events it was important that we created a mechanism to get feedback from everyone involved, but do it in a way so it’d lead to a productive result.
+Since Christian’s foundation is built around the community of people that attend his events, it was important to not only create a mechanism to get feedback from everyone involved, but make that feedback actionable and productive.

-So we asked Christian to provide us with his initial unfiltered feedback on the first round of concepts, and then gather feedback from his family & friends.
-After doing that, we again wanted his overall thoughts and impressions from the process.
+We asked Christian to provide us with his initial unfiltered feedback on the first round of concepts, and encouraged him to solicit the opinions of his family and friends.

-- Could the leaf in some of the concepts be more “brain” looking?
+- Could the leaf be more “brain” looking?

 Round 3